Bernard James ANNABELL, Private, 25429

 Ngamatapouri means- light in the darkness

 It wasn’t my intention to write about the men from The Waitotara Valley who went to WWI.
-But when I drove up to Ngamatapouri for the first time, a few weeks ago to show our friends from Italy this enchanting place, and saw the beautiful old hand written Roll of Honour for these men in the St Hilda in the Woods Church there, I just had to.
+But when I drove up to Ngamatapouri for the first time, in 2015, to show our friends from Italy this enchanting place, and saw the beautiful old hand written Roll of Honour for these men in the St Hilda in the Woods Church there, I decided their stories needed to be told.

 Three of Joseph Annabell’s sons are on the Roll of Honour.
 His eldest son, Fred, had just started a six week bush-felling contract when war was declared, but enlisted as soon as that finished.
 He was a strong, striking looking man, with a pragmatic understanding of what he was embarking on.
 This was a man who at the age of 23, when he went to war, had already spent years clearing bush, converting it to pasture and blade shearing sheep, to say the least.
 He was accustomed to swinging an axe for 9 or 10 hours a day, stopping only to sharpen it, and eat large campfire meals.
 His brother Bernard wrote many years later in his book ‘Ngamatapouri’, that the average time it took to clear fell one acre of standing forest and scrub was three days for one man. (this would be no average man though!)
 Then comes ‘the burn’ of stumps etc, then the reseeding.